mahataanwesha/AI-CHATBOT/README.md

 Follow the steps below to start using the chatbot on WhatsApp:

 **Save the WhatsApp Number**
--Save the WhatsApp number **+14155238886** on your phone.
+- Save the WhatsApp number **+14155238886** on your phone.
--You can name the contact something like AI Chatbot for easy identification.
+- You can name the contact something like AI Chatbot for easy identification.

 **Connect to Twilio Sandbox**
--Open WhatsApp and send the verification code **join knew-its** to the saved number.
+- Open WhatsApp and send the verification code **join knew-its** to the saved number.
--This step connects your WhatsApp account to the Twilio Sandbox.
+- This step connects your WhatsApp account to the Twilio Sandbox.

 **Start the Chatbot**
--Once connected, send "**HI**" to the chatbot.
+- Once connected, send "**HI**" to the chatbot.

 **Ask Your Questions**
--You can now access the chatbot through WhatsApp and ask questions related to your health doubts.
+- You can now access the chatbot through WhatsApp and ask questions related to your health doubts.